bluegreen-labs/appeears/cran-comments.md

 rs_products() which require no authentication. rs_build_task() is now exposed as well (not wrapped in dontrun).

+Furthermore, I added Elio Campitelli as contributor, as the R6 refactoring of {ecmwfr} was mostly his work.
+I've borrowed this for the package and I realized this seems fair (I've got written consent, and both DESCRIPTION and CITATION files were updated accordingly).

-I hope with these additions the package can be considered.
+I hope with these additions the package can be reconsidered.
 Kind regards,
 Koen Hufkens